nenves/MCW-Cognitive-services-and-deep-learning/Hands-on lab/HOL step-by step - Cognitive Services and deep learning.md

 ## Solution architecture

 The high-level architecture of the solution is illustrated in the diagram.
-The lab is performed within the context of a Jupyter Notebook running within a Data Science VM on Azure.
+The lab is performed within the context of a Jupyter Notebook running within a VM on Azure.
 Various notebooks are built to test the integration with the Cognitive Services listed, to train customer ML services and to integrate the results in a simple user interface that shows the result of processing the claim with all of the AI services involved.

 ![The High-level architectural solution begins with a Claim, which points to Jupyter notebook.
 Jupyter then points to Computer Vision, Text Analytics, and Containerized Services, which includes a Classification Service and a Summary Service that both process claim text.](images/Hands-onlabstep-bystep-CognitiveServicesanddeeplearningimages/media/image2.png "High-level architectural solution")